rpbouman/huey/README.md

 - A Miscellaneous bag of hybrid solutions that mix some elememnts of the aforementioned cases.
 [Ducklake](https://duckdb.org/docs/current/core_extensions/ducklake) is an example that mostly resembles the aforementioned external Data Lake example, but where the protocol requires an external server for key elements of the bookkeeping process.
 [Motherduck](https://github.com/duckdb/duckdb-web/issues/6953) is an example that mostly resembles the federated database example, but where the extension smartly divides the load over the local embedded instance and the remote server.

 The SQL syntax to achieve this is the [```ATTACH```-statement](https://duckdb.org/docs/current/sql/statements/attach).
-The Attach statment has a flexible type-dependent options section that used to define the details of the exact nature of the attached database.
+The ```ATTACH``` statment has a flexible, type-dependent options section that are used to define the details of the exact nature of the attached database.

 Huey provides a [Catalog Manager](#catalog-manager), wich is essentially a graphical user interface to create, maintain and store these attach configurations, as well as integrate them with [secrets management](#secrets-manager).